lightning/bolts/03-transactions.md

 ## Storage Tests

 These test the optional compact storage system.
-In many cases, an incorrect entry cannot be determined until its parent is revealed; we specifically corrupt an entry and all its children (except for the last test, which would require another eight samples to be detected).
-For these tests we use a seed of `0xFFF...FF` and incorrect entries are seeded with `0x000...00`.
+In many cases, an incorrect entry cannot be determined until its parent is revealed; an entry is specifically corrupted, along with all its children (except for the last test, which would require another eight samples to be detected).
+For these tests a seed of `0xFFF...FF` is used, and incorrect entries are seeded with `0x000...00`.

     name: insert_secret correct sequence